Catie is working on becoming a new mother. She is learning how to take care of the newest addition to her family and is not afraid to share.

 In this world, there are lots of things that your baby is going to spit-up on.
 Why not make some of those things fun to look at and homemade to boot?
 I'm talking about sewing your own burping cloths (aka "burpers": bone- or bowtie-shaped pieces of flannel that protect you from your child's spew.

 One of my sisters, Amanda, is the queen of whipping these puppies up.
 She gets super fancy with patterns, stitches, and hems.
 I'm not that cool and I needed to make about 100 for me and my pregnancy buddy.
 I used one of the burpers she made for me as a template.

 So I took my cute little template and lay it on double thickness of Snuggle brand flannel that I purchased on sale at Joann's Fabrics.
 Eventually, I got crazy and used quadruple thickness.
 I did not approach this project with perfection in mind so I traced around my sister's burper with blue tailor's chalk about 1/4" away from the template.
 I used dashes instead of a straight line for ease and efficiency.

-Once I had everything cut out of all of my different patterns, I realized I had some fabric leftover that could be used as a cloth napkin or something for the baby so I cut out small squares to sew together.
+Once I had everything cut out of all of my different patterns, I realized I had some fabric leftover that could be used as a cloth napkin or something else for the baby, so I cut out small squares to sew together.

 Everything All Cut Out

 I purchased Singer's Fashion Mate sewing machine on last year's Black Friday at Joann's Fabrics.
 I took this little girl home for the low price of $99.99.
 I am just past breaking her in and I really like it so far!
 It is extremely easy and straightforward to operate.
 I met a sewing teacher one time while browsing cotton who said to me, "You don't need to know how to sew, you need to know how to operate and maintain your machine."
 How right she was!
 I definitely recommend this model to anyone who has a little experience with sewing machines, but I think a complete novice could find their way around.